 Protection from red and black means she can't be dealt damage, blocked by, or targeted with any red or black spells, letting your rival's units betray them simply based on their colors.
 On top of her other numerous attributes, Akroma will rapidly decimate your opponent's army while nimbly avoiding most damage.

 4. Angel of the Dire Hour

-5/4 power and toughness ranks a bit low for a seven-cost creature, but Angel of the Dire Hour wields flying and the valued flash effect, letting you cast her at instant speed.
+With 5/4 power and toughness, Angel of the Dire Hour ranks a bit low for a seven-cost creature, but she wields flying and the valued flash effect, letting you cast her at instant speed.

 You'll likely want to save her until your opponent swings at you with a large band of monsters, confident of victory.
 At that point, cast Dire Hour and watch your opponent despair as her effect exiles all attacking creatures they control.
 This usefully removal prevents graveyard rebirths, typically eliminates several units at once, and since it doesn't target, it circumvents hexproof, protection, and shroud.
 After your mass opposing field-wipe, Dire Hour will simply serve as a study warrior to finish off your foe's weakened remnants.

 3. Gisela, the Broken Blade/Brisela, Voice of Nightmares

 For only four mana, Gisela, the Broken Blade ranks among the cheapest of angels, yet she brandishes a respectable 4/3 battle stats.
 Additionally, she has flying, first strike, and lifelink, further adding to her prowess and helpfully replenishing your life points.